 Using a rubber mallet or similar, very gently tap around the face of the plasterboard over the area that it resides behind the board and then remove it.
 If done correctly this will leave a light imprint on the back of the board in the exact position of the object.
 You can then cut this out.

 One other method is to fix the board in place on the wall and then cut out the hole.
 This obviously relies on you knowing exactly where the socket or switch is which will again involve you marking it out beforehand.

 Problems and Considerations with Using Dot and Dab Plasterboard

 The biggest issues with using dot and dab, or direct bonded plasterboard is that it can be very difficult to fix to.
 This is the case with plasterboard fixed to studs too, because plasterboard is so soft it cannot support any real weight.
 For more information on plasterboard fixings and how to fix to plasterboard see our project here.

-Plasterboard that has been fixed using Dot and Dab present a unique problem that standard plasterboard fixings cannot overcome because there is not sufficient gap between the wall and the back of the plasterboard for the fixing to work.
+Plasterboard that has been fixed using dot and dab present a unique problem that standard plasterboard fixings cannot overcome because there is not a sufficient gap between the wall and the back of the plasterboard for the fixing to work.

 What happen is that the screw or fixing is unsupported from the wall for a couple of inches, as the plasterboard provides no support.
 The screw will bend when any load is added to it and rip through the plasterboard.

 The solution is to use a specialist dot and dab plasterboard fixing, such as Corefix.
 These types of fixings offer support for the screw beyond the wall where it is fixed.